This degree is intended to prepare students to transfer to Washington’s public four-year

 requirements.
 Early advising is important to ensure degree completion, for example:

-to the completion of a baccalaureate degree.
+of a baccalaureate degree.

 - Some baccalaureate institutions require physics with calculus to meet the physics